 - Slice raw veggies and store in water.
 I have to give my husband (and mother-in-law) credit for this one!
 Slice some carrots and celery stalks, and store them in a container with cold water in the fridge.
 They will keep their crunch all week long!

 Having a plan with recipes and grocery lists is a great way to get started with meal prep.
-If you are interested in an individualized plan, contact me here.

 2. Keep your freezer stocked with veggies.

 Frozen vegetables and fruits are just as nutritious as fresh ones!
 They are picked and blanched at the peak of their ripeness.
 Keeping your freezer stocked with frozen vegetables means you will always have something healthy on hand.
 They are the perfect option for busy weeks!